- SRCC home

 Michelle holds a Bachelor of Laws and a Bachelor of Arts from the Australian National University.
 Michelle is admitted to practice as a barrister and solicitor in the Australian Capital Territory.

-Jane has been listed in the Occupation Health & Safety category of the AFR’s Best Lawyers Peer Review since 2014 and was also featured as a “Women to Watch - Leading the profession” in the April 2015 edition of Australasian Lawyer.
+Jane has been listed in the Occupational Health & Safety category of the AFR’s Best Lawyers Peer Review since 2014 and was recognised as their 2020 ‘Lawyer of the Year’ for Occupational Health and Safety, Melbourne.

 Jane has a Bachelor of Arts and a Bachelor of Laws from the Australian National University.
-Jane is an Australian legal practitioner, admitted in New South Wales (1997) and in Victoria (2002).
+She is an Australian legal practitioner, admitted in New South Wales (1997) and in Victoria (2002).